jrosen48/utk-homepage/content/post/2022-08-20-national-academies-workshop-on-data-science-education-dse-call-for-dse-challenges/index.md

 The National Academies of Sciences, Engineering, and Mathematics is planning a workshop on Data Science Education on September 13-14.
 The workshop is in-person and online; you can register to attend it [here](https://www.nationalacademies.org/event/09-13-2022/foundations-of-data-science-for-students-in-grades-k-12-a-workshop-days-1-and-2).

 With my colleague [Seth Jones](https://www.mtsu.edu/faculty/ryan-seth-jones), I am writing one of four commissioned papers for the workshop; ours is on _learning data science_.
-An outline for our paper is [here in Google Docs](https://docs.google.com/document/d/1IePivzn_zT2XHTFpw3aQRMXXL1V1rQ54L_4voGC8TVQ/edit); we definetly welcome any input on our plan for the (brief!) paper.
+An outline for our paper is [here in Google Docs](https://docs.google.com/document/d/1IePivzn_zT2XHTFpw3aQRMXXL1V1rQ54L_4voGC8TVQ/edit); we definitely welcome any input on our plan for the (brief!) paper.

 The organizers of the workshop are requesting that people in this field (broadly - anyone can submit!) _challenges relating to data science education_.
 Here's the specific request